Eagle Partner 2023

 Eagle Partner 2023 was a military exercise that happened in Armenia from 11 September to 20 September 2023.
 The main goal of the exercise was the fortifying of the alliance between the United States with Armenia and also the training of the 12th Peacekeeping Brigade of the Armed Forces of Armenia for future peacekeeping missions.
 It involved approximately 85 U.S. soldiers and approximately 175 Armenian soldiers.
 The exercise happened at the Zar Training Area of the Peacekeeping Brigade and the N Training Center of the Ministry of Defense.
 Major general Gregory Anderson, Brigadier general Patrick Ellis, and US Ambassador to Armenia Kristina Kvien were the observers of the exercise.
 The Director of the exercise was Armenian Colonel Arsen Mangasaryan and the deputy director was U.S. Lieutenant Colonel Kevin Kennedy.
 The Operations Coordinator of the exercise was Scott Safer.
+The Soldiers who executed the training came from the world famous 101st ABN DIV.
+COL Travis Voekel, 1st IBCT Commander, entrusted Soldiers of Charlie Company, 1-327IN Battalion led by CPT Moreno, F. the Company Commander selected by LTC Loar J. the 1-327IN Battalion Commander. with this critical relationship exercise.